MCF/oddjob/README.md

 oddjob [OPTIONS] [server_root]
 ```

-Where the optional server_root argument will be the server's root directory.
+Where the optional server_root argument will be the served root directory.
+The
-The default server root is the current working directory.
+default server root is the current working directory.

 The default file upload behaviour will print the contents of the HTTP POST
 request, and the contents of any uploaded files, to the server's STDOUT.
 It is